SonicOriginalSoftware/pwa-tools/docs/GETTING_STARTED.md

 This creates a web-app with these defaults:

-- the default pwa-shell root with an initial package.json ready for you to modify with your app name (with the devDependency for this framework already included) and other app properties (repository, keywords, etc.)
+- the default pwa-shell root with an initial package.json ready for you to modify with your app name and other app properties (repository, keywords, etc.)
-- an HTTP/2 server capable of running locally that can serve your web app (just run `npm start`)
+- an HTTP/2 server capable of running locally (and possibly in the cloud with some tweaking) that can serve your web app

 # Loading